WaveEngine/EvergineDocs/manual/graphics/compute_tasks/index.md

 # Compute Tasks
 ---

-**Compute Tasks** are GPU programs that don't use classical GPU pipeline such as vertex transformations, fragment shading or geometry programs. he are fully configurable code that can run on a GPU in async.
+**Compute Tasks** are GPU programs that don't use the classical GPU pipeline, such as vertex transformations, fragment shading, or geometry programs.
+They are fully configurable code that can run on a GPU asynchronously.
 They can be used for massively parallel computational algorithms or to accelerate parts of application rendering.

-Compute tasks need to be associated to a Compute Effect.
+Compute tasks need to be associated with a Compute Effect.

 The following sections show how to create and use compute tasks in your projects.